-Q. What is Scratch?
+- O. What is Scratch?

-- O. What are the features of Scratch?
+- Q. What are the features of Scratch?

-- Q. Name the various components of Scratch window.
+- O. Name the various components of Scratch window.

 - Q. Define Sprite / Stage / Scripts Area / Green Flag / Stop button.

 - Q. Which buttons icons are used to resize a sprite?

 - Q. What is a backdrop in Scratch?

 - O. What are Scratch blocks?

-- O. What is the use of Motion / Events / Control / Sound blocks?
+- Q. What is the use of Motion / Events / Control / Sound blocks?

 - Q. What is the colour code for Motion / Events / Control / Sound blocks?

 - Q. Define Sprite / Stage / Scripts Area / Green Flag / Stop button.

-- O. What are Looks blocks?
+- Q. What are Looks blocks?

 - O. What is the use of Pen blocks?

 - Q. What is the use of Operators blocks?

-- Q. What is the use of loop Blocks.

-- Q. How to draw square in scratch.

-- Q. How to draw circle in scratch.

-- Q. How to draw patterns in scratch.

-After explaining the chapter, let the students do the course book exercises given on Pages 84, 85 and 86 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 86 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 78 and 79 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 80 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 87 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Fun in Lab given on page 80 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.